Maverick0113/Data-Structure/README.md

-# Data-Structure-Python
+# Data-Structure

 This document is something I would like to look back as a reference on the fundamental data structures essential to computer science.
-It will be written in Python 3, reasons being it is an intuitive language to follow.
+It will be written in Python 3, C#, and C++.
 I included a list below of all the data structures I will be covering in this repository.

 - Array
 - Set